legalthings/angular-pdfjs-viewer/README.md

-# PDF.js Angular directive
+# PDF.js viewer Angular directive

-Embed [PDF.js](https://mozilla.github.io/pdf.js/) into your angular application, maintaining that look and feel of pdf's we all love.
-This directive also allows you to scroll through the pdf.
+Embed [PDF.js](https://mozilla.github.io/pdf.js/) viewer into your angular application, maintaining that look and feel of pdf's we all love.
+The directive embeds the [full viewer](https://mozilla.github.io/pdf.js/web/viewer.html), which allows you to scroll through the pdf.

 ## Installation

-     bower install git@github.com:legalthings/angular-pdfjs.git --save
+     bower install angular-pdfjs-viewer --save

 ## Usage

 Note that the order of the scripts matters.
 Stick to the order of dependencies as shown in the example below.
 Also note that images, translations and such are being loaded from the `web` folder.

 **View**
 ```html